anderser/paradise-papers-django/docs/tutorial/part03.rst

         RelationshipFrom
     )

-2. Create a class for the node call Entity.
+2. Create a class for the node called Entity.
 We are connecting to a Neo4j database instead of the regular Django database; therefore, we are going to use  ``StructuredNode``.
 This is the equivalent of ``models.Model`` which is usually used when creating a Models class in Django.
 When using ``StructuredNode`` , neomodel automatically creates a label for each class using it with the corresponding indexes and constraints.

  If you need ``ModelForm``, you will need to change ``StructuredNode`` to ``DjangoNode``.
 Also, you will need to add a ‘Meta’ class.
 For more reference see the documentation for django-neomodel_